estebansep1/PongGame/README.md

 ## How to Play

-1. To play the game, you need two players.
-Each player controls one paddle using the following keys:

-   - Player 1:
-     - Move Up: 'W' key
-     - Move Down: 'S' key

-   - Player 2:
-     - Move Up: Up Arrow key
-     - Move Down: Down Arrow key

-2. Clone the repository to your local machine using `git clone`.
+1. Clone the repository to your local machine using `git clone`.
-3. Open the `index.html` file in your web browser to access the game.
+2. Open the `index.html` file in your web browser to access the game.
-4. Use the specified controls to move the paddles and play the game.
+3. Use the specified controls to move the paddles and play the game.
-5. The game will end when one player reaches 5 points, and the winner will be declared.
+4. The game will end when one player reaches 5 points, and the winner will be declared.
 ## Dependencies and Libraries

 This project uses the following technologies and resources: